Tapping a Cake Tin

 Q: Do you need to tap a cake tin on the bench before baking a cake?

-This technique is also used to ‘settle’ the batter into the tin and make sure there are no gaps between it and the tin at the base or around the sides.
-This is common with thick, heavy batters, such as rich fruit cake ones, or batters that hold their shape, and therefore may not fill the corners of a tin well without being encouraged to do so.
+1. To settle the mixture into the tin and make sure there are no gaps between the cake batter and tin at the base or around the sides.
+This is common with thick, heavy batters, such as rich fruit cakes, or batters that hold their shape, and therefore may not fill the corners of a tin well without being encouraged to do so.

 Generally, the heavier the cake batter, the more forcefully you can tap or drop the cake tin.
-With more delicate-style cake batters, like sponge cakes and buttercakes, I only tap very gently on a bench 2-3 times (you will see the larger air pockets rising immediately to the surface) but a rich fruit cake can be (and often needs to be) dropped 3-4 times from a height of 30-60cm (1-2ft) onto the floor to settle it.
+With more delicate-style cake batters, like sponge cakes, I only tap very gently on a bench 2-3 times (you will see the larger air pockets rising immediately to the surface) but a rich fruit cake can be (and often needs to be) dropped from a height of 30-60cm onto the floor to settle it.